-S No. Activity Apr-22 May-22 Jun-22 Jul-22 Aug-22 Sep-22 Oct-22 Nov-22 Dec-22 Jan-23 Feb-23 Mar-23 Diagnostic study of conditions, process and work flows for current SFC grants and fund transfers to Haryana's ULBs Diagnostic study of conditions, process and work flows for current grants and fund transfers to Haryana's ULBs under Other State Schemes / missions

-S No. Activity Apr-22 May-22 Jun-22 Jul-22 Aug-22 Sep-22 Oct-22 Nov-22 Dec-22 Jan-23 Feb-23 Mar-23 Diagnostic study of existing IT systems to understand key issues & challenges, and conceive implementation roadmap Define functional & technical requirement for proposed solution 5 System development & testing 6 Rollout of pilot (for select ULBs) & Training of users 7 Rollout for all ULBs in the State
+SI.
+No. Activity Apr-22 May-22 Jun-22 Jul-22 Aug-22 Sep-22 Oct-22 Nov-22 Dec-22 Jan-23 Feb-23 Mar-23 1 Diagnostic study of conditions, process and work flows for current SFC grants and fund transfers to Haryana's ULBs 2 Diagnostic study of conditions, process and work flows for current grants and fund transfers to Haryana's ULBs under Other State Schemes / missions 3 Diagnostic study of existing IT systems to under- stand key issues & challenges, and conceive imple- mentation road- map 4 Define function- al & technical requirement for proposed solution 5 System develop- ment & testing 6 Rollout of pilot (for select ULBs) & Training of users 7 Rollout for all ULBs in the State

-[Refer to page 209 for a detailed framework of the Automated Grants Management System for ULBs which can be implemented in Haryana]
+[Refer to page 214 for a detailed framework of the Automated Grants Management System for ULBs which can be implemented in Haryana]

-A.4 - Incentive/Matching grants to ULBs for motivating ULBs to increase their Property Tax Collection annually by 15% or more
+A.4 Incentive/Matching grants to ULBs for motivating ULBs to increase their Property Tax Collection annually by 15% or more

-Ensuring growth in property tax collections is not only important to improve the self-sufficiency of Haryana ULBs, but also a mandatory entry-level condition to avail the 15th Finance Commission (FC) grants.
+Ensuring growth in property tax collections is not only important to improve the selfsufficiency of Haryana ULBs, but also a mandatory entry-level condition to avail the 15th Finance Commission (FC) grants.
 ULBs have to demonstrate annual increase in property tax collections equivalent to the average growth rate of State GSDP for the most recent five years.
 Haryana's 5-year average growth rate in GSDP between 2015-16 and 2019-20 is around 9%.